Academic freedom: Controversial opinions

 While some controversies of academic freedom are reflected in proposed laws that would affect large numbers of students through entire regions, many cases involve individual academics that express unpopular opinions or share politically unfavorable information.
 These individual cases may receive widespread attention and periodically test the limits of, and support for, academic freedom.
 Several of these specific cases are also the foundations for later legislation.

 In 1929, Experimental Psychology professor Max Friedrich Meyer and sociology assistant professor Harmon O. DeGraff were dismissed from their positions at the University of Missouri for advising student Orval Hobart Mowrer regarding distribution of a questionnaire which inquired about attitudes towards partners' sexual tendencies, modern views of marriage, divorce, extramarital sexual relations, and cohabitation.
 The university was subsequently censured by the American Association of University Professors in an early case regarding academic freedom due a tenured professor.

 In 2006, Lawrence Summers, while president of Harvard University, led a discussion that was intended to identify the reasons why fewer women chose to study science and mathematics at advanced levels.
 He suggested that the possibility of intrinsic gender differences in terms of talent for science and mathematics should be explored.
 He became the target of considerable public backlash.
 His critics were, in turn, accused of attempting to suppress academic freedom.
 Due to the adverse reception to his comments, he resigned after a five-year tenure.
 Another significant factor of his resignation was several votes of no-confidence placed by the deans of schools, notably multiple professors in the Faculty of Arts and Sciences.

 In 2009 Thio Li-ann withdrew from an appointment at New York University School of Law after controversy erupted about some anti-gay remarks she had made, prompting a discussion of academic freedom within the law school.
 Subsequently, Li-ann was asked to step down from her position in the NYU Law School.

 In 2009 the University of California at Santa Barbara accused William I. Robinson of antisemitism after he circulated an email to his class containing photographs and paragraphs of the Holocaust juxtaposed to those of the Gaza Strip.
 Robinson was fired from the university, but later the accusations were dropped after a worldwide campaign against the management of the university.

-In 2020 Harvard Law professor J. Mark Ramseyer's work on Japanese imperial history, particularly on "comfort women," sparked significant debate.
-Some supporters invoke academic freedom to defend his right to present controversial views.
-Harvard has affirmed that his opinions are his own and protected by academic freedom.